Child Development Training Consortium

 - Paying for tutorial assistance and/or translation services.

-Students must meet ALL of the following criteria to be eligible to participate in the CDTC Community College Program:
+Students must meet ALL of the following criteria to be eligible to participate in the CDTC ECE Student Career and Education Program:

 - Student must be seeking a new or maintaining a currently held Child Development Permit.